 That is certainly the case when it comes to protecting a resource that is at the root of many IT failures: a steady stream of clean electrical power.
 There’s no shortage of threats to that steady stream of power, from blizzards and hurricanes to overloaded utility grids and equipment failures.

 Companies of all sizes routinely employ uninterruptible power supply (UPS) systems and generators to shoulder the IT load should utility power fail.
 UPSs are a critical piece of that puzzle because they provide power to IT systems during the few seconds or minutes it takes generators to kick in.
-Or, in smaller IT setups, they may provide the only source of backup power, at least long enough to allow for transition to a backup data center or graceful system shutdown.
+Or, in smaller IT setups, they may provide the only source of battery backup power, at least long enough to allow for transition to a backup data center or graceful system shutdown.

 The problem is, UPS systems are like automobiles; they need routine periodic maintenance in order to function reliably.
 Every UPS has a battery, for example, and batteries don’t last forever.
 They also have moving parts such as fans that need to be checked periodically and filters that can become clogged.